Shipping goods around the Puget Sound, using only the power of the wind and sun.

 Mahonri, Ariel, and their dog, Lenin, have been living aboard their Cape Dory 28 named Wimahl, since January 2013.
 After buying Wimahl in St. Helens, Oregon, they moved it up the Columbia river to Hayden Island, in northern Portland.

 After spending the first half of the year learning to sail and getting the boat ready for cruising, they left Portland after the famous Blues Festival at the beginning of July and headed down the river to Astoria, and then up the Washington coast to the Puget Sound, where they traveled for the rest of the year, including a trip to the San Juan islands and Victoria, British Columbia, before settling down for the winter and more boatwork in Everett, Washington.
+They've recently moved to Eagle Harbor, on beautiful Bainbridge Island, where they plan to settle down for the long-term.

 Ariel also does freelance writing and illustrating.
 Her first childrens book was recently released.
 It is available here.